Cuber01/GreenFrog/Readme.md

 ## Known Issues

 This thing still cannot find enemies spawned in events, like ambushes.
 Because of this, it won't display some enemies (like most bosses).

+This will most likely work only on unix-like systems, because I used / everywhere.

+## Usage

+1. This folder goes into anura/modules/frogatto/utils

+2. ./run.sh

+3. If everything goes right, your svg image should be in your folder.
+Please note that some svg viewers can't display .png images on svg.
+If your svg file displays without images, try to open it with Chrome or Firefox.